kljr/SpringboardVM/README.md

 ```
     function drsp(){
+      if [ -d /Path/to/druvmoser/sites/$1 ]; then
         cd /Path/to/druvmoser/sites/$1/sites/all/modules/springboard
+      else
+        echo "Can't find that directory"
+      fi
     }

+    # example: "drsp sb_default" - switch to springboard modules directory of the sb_default install
 ```
-example: "drsp sb_default" - switch to springboard modules directory of the sb_default install

 ```
 function drspt(){
+  if [ -d /Path/to/druvmoser/sites/$1 ]; then
     cd /Path/to/druvmoser/sites/$1/sites/all/themes/springboard_themes
+  else
+    echo "Can't find that directory"
+  fi

+  # example: "drspt sb_default" - switch to springboard themes directory of the sb_default install
 }
 ```
-example: "drspt sb_default" - switch to springboard themes directory of the sb_default install

 ```
 function drspl(){
+  if [ -d /Path/to/druvmoser/sites/$1 ]; then
     cd /Path/to/druvmoser/sites/$1/sites/all/librarires
+  else
+    echo "Can't find that directory"
+  fi
 }

+ # example: "drspl sb_default" - switch to libraries directory of the sb_default install
 ```
-example: "drspl sb_default" - switch to libraries directory of the sb_default install

 ```
     function drbld(){